Black Friday is here! Get up to 30% off on Devart products!

 SELECT CASE limitations in SQL

-• CASE statement can not be used for checking NULL values in a table.
+• A CASE statement cannot be used for checking NULL values in a table.

 • It is recommended to avoid conflicting conditions.